The Universal Intuitive Interface

 2. Localized search results with relevant advertising using geolocation services.

-3. Alerts in search results regarding HTML pages
+3. Alerts in search results regarding HTML

-them (already available from Google and Yahoo).
+you visit them (already available from Google and Yahoo).

 4. WHOIS records specific to the domains in search results.